sdslabs/Rubeus/SETUP_LINUX.md

 ```shell
 $ cmake-gui
 ```
-2. Select `Unix Makefiles` from the drop down menu and set source code and build destination as the same as the repository directory.
+2. Select `Unix Makefiles` from the drop down menu and set source code and build destination same as the repository directory.
 Click on Configure.
 3. Select 'Specify options for cross-compiling with CMake'.
 Specify the platform name (i.e. Linux) and specify the C and C++ compilers (`gcc` and `g++` preferably).
 4. Click on `Configure`.
 5. Navigate to the cloned repository.